 The real estate partnership represents a 60% investment in a limited partnership that owns the building that Gallagher leases for its home office and several of its subsidiary operations.
 Gallagher also owns 90% of an airplane leasing company that leases two cargo airplanes to the French Postal Service.
 In 2004, Gallagher purchased a 98% equity interest in an IRC Section 29-related Syn/Coal production facility that had previously been operated by Gallagher through a facility rental agreement.
 The purchase price was made with an \$11.1 million seller-financed note payable that is non-recourse to Gallagher.
 Principal and interest payments are only required when the facility is operating and generating IRC Section 29-related Syn/Coal Credits.
+No such payments were required to be made by Gallagher in the six-month period ended June 30, 2006 because the two IRC Section 29-related Syn/Coal facilities were idled during the period from January 1 to June 12, 2006.
 The other IRC Section 29-related Syn/Coal investment represents Gallagher s 99% equity interest in an IRC Section 29-related Syn/Coal facility.
 Both of these investments are held by Gallagher to generate IRC Section 29-related Syn/Coal Credits.

 In fourth quarter 2005, Gallagher began to explore opportunities to sell its home office land and building.
-Gallagher has received several indications of interest to purchase its investment in its home office land and building.
-Formal terms are in negotiation and Gallagher expects due diligence to be complete in second quarter 2006.
+Gallagher has received several indications of interest to purchase this investment.
+Formal terms are in negotiation and Gallagher expects a sale to be completed by December 31, 2006.
 No definitive agreement has been executed and no closing date has yet been determined.
 If a sale occurs, Gallagher expects to sell the building for an amount approximately equal to its net book value.
 However, under GAAP, if Gallagher incurs a loss on the sale, the loss will be recorded in current period earnings, while any gain would be deferred and amortized as a reduction of future rent expense over the remaining term of the lease.

-Prior to second quarter 2005, Gallagher had an 80% investment in a limited partnership that is developing an 11,000-acre community near Orlando, Florida Community Development).
+Prior to second quarter 2005, Gallagher had an 80% investment in a limited partnership that is developing an 11,000-acre community near Orlando, Florida (Florida Community Development).
 In second quarter 2005, Gallagher sold its ownership interests in the limited partnership that owns the Florida Community Development investment.
 Pursuant to the transaction, Gallagher received cash of \$25.7 million and recorded a pretax gain on the sale of \$12.6 million in second quarter 2005.
 Terms of the transaction require Gallagher to continue to post a \$12.6 million letter of credit to guarantee \$12.4 million of bonds issued by the Florida Community Development.
 Gallagher is fully indemnified by an affiliate of the purchaser and in consideration for posting the LOC, will receive cash compensation sufficient to cover its costs plus 1% of certain future cash flow residuals from the Florida Community Development.
-In Gallagher 's previously reported financial information, the Florida Community Development s operating results were included in the Financial Services Segment, which were reclassified to discontinued operations in the accompanying consolidated statement of earnings for all periods presented.
+In Gallagher s previously reported financial information, the Florida Community Development s operating results were included in the Financial Services Segment, which were reclassified to discontinued operations in the accompanying consolidated statement of earnings for all periods presented.
 See Note 5 to the consolidated financial statements for a discussion on discontinued operations.